 Classifying Walking Ability in Individuals with Cerebral Palsy

-The severity of cerebral palsy is measured through the Gross Motor Function Classification System (GMFCS).
+The severity of cerebral palsy is frequently measured through the Gross Motor Function Classification System (GMFCS).

 How to Improve Walking in Cerebral Palsy Patients

-Up to 80% of all cerebral palsy patients have spastic cerebral palsy, which is characterized by involuntary muscle contractions called spasticity.
+Up to 80% of individuals with cerebral palsy have spastic cerebral palsy, which is characterized by high muscle tone (spasticity).

-Temporary spasticity treatments like Botox or muscle relaxants will help relieve muscle tone so that your child can focus on their physical therapy.
+Spasticity treatments like Botox or muscle relaxants can help temporarily relieve high muscle tone so that individuals can focus on their physical therapy.